 Ryan Black (Ben Geurens) returns to his remote hometown to attend his father’s funeral.
 Later he is united with his brother, Nathaniel Black (Nathaniel Dean), who he hasn’t seen in quite some time.
 For Ryan, his father’s funeral isn’t his only concern while in his hometown.
 Soon the two brothers are threatened and bribed by a group of ruthless thugs who are demanding $100,000 in cash.

 Right from the beginning of this film, there is such a sense of mystery in regards to Ryan’s past and his relationship with both his brother and his father.
 The only thing we do understand is that Ryan is not fond of the idea of returning home and appears to have a different lifestyle in the present day when compared to his past life and upbringing.
 While watching the film it didn’t take me long until I was heavily invested in the film’s plot, Ryan’s past life and other mysteries.
 I was simply determined to see how all of this would play out and link together as a story.

 Performances here are enjoyable.
 I found the majority of the actors consistently strong and believable.
-I also felt many of the key leads performances were gripping at multiple times too.
+I also felt many of the keys leads performances were gripping multiple times too.

 Visually this film is pleasing to watch even though my screening was on DVD.
 There was a great close up of character’s faces during tense moments and I also enjoyed the number of aerial shots which not only show off Australian landscapes but are visually cool (or maybe I just liked the cars that were used in this film too).
 The film’s soundtrack is a blast and the right selections have been made.
 I found myself tapping my foot along with the majority of the songs and generally enjoying the film that comes with it.